TechnicallyComputers/recomp-net/docs/architecture.md

   host↔relay pair can still win on LAN; host↔prflx should not when remotes are stripped.

+## Online topology: lobby UDP SFU star

+Online WebSocket lobbies always dial the lobby server’s UDP SFU on `start`.
+Every peer sends to one advertise endpoint; the server fans out opaque datagrams (magic + `session_id`) to every other registered seat.
+There is no guest↔guest mesh.
+Sim authority remains **slot 0** (session host); guests may rearrange among seats 1..N−1.
+Match traffic includes delay-sync and rollback opcodes when the host uses them.

 ## Host-as-relay (LAN hub)

-For 3+ seats without the lobby server input relay, the lobby owner calls `rnet_session_start_lan_hub` (empty peer).
+For LAN/direct 3+ seats without the lobby SFU, the lobby owner calls `rnet_session_start_lan_hub` (empty peer).
 Guests call `rnet_session_start_lan` with the host endpoint.
 Transport hub role is independent of sim `local_slot`.
-The hub learns seats from packet `local_slot` and fans out raw datagrams to every other known seat (star topology).
+The hub learns seats from packet `local_slot` and fans out raw datagrams to every other known seat (local star).
+Online matches do not use this path.